ionic-team/ionic-site/content/docs/pro/basics/welcome/index.md

 ## Getting Started

-Once your account has been created, continue to the [Getting Started](/docs/pro/basics/getting-started/) guide to install Pro and link your app to the service.
+Once your account has been created, continue to the [Installation](/docs/pro/basics/getting-started/) guide to install Pro and link your app to the service.